Tanishkjain1357/cs326-final-24-php-haters/docs/final.md

 # OVERVIEW

 Our project displays various information that as undergraduate students is essential for us to know.
 We have a tab that displays major requirements including course descriptions for courses related to a particular major.
 It also displays a page that lists the multiple research areas its description and the faculty present in that research area.
-We have tabs for Clubs/RSOs, a calendar to add events
+We have tabs for Clubs/RSOs, a calendar to add events and a career development page that is still under the works and wil be released in the future.

 # TEAM MEMBERS (Individual GitHubs Mentioned)